nadethoughts/Aetheria/Campaigns/The Cracked Granite/Session Transcripts/TCG - Session 05 - Transcription.md

 Um, called the sentinels rise.
 Sentinels rise has not returned any information to us from, since our original, uh, since our original statement to them, we sent them message, letting them know, um, we received an odd message in return, um, saying that they were under orders, um, they were under orders to stay, um, to stay where they were and not provide support.
 Um, and, uh, that was the last we heard from them.
 Um, uh, they are to the north, uh, they're to the northeast of here.
 Um, um, I'm concerned that my fellow captain, um, Captain Ironbrow is, uh, compromised and the watchtower is fallen.

 Um, they don't usually, um, they don't usually, uh, we, we have a certain amount of, um, expectation from each of the watchtowers to keep in constant, um, constant, uh, communication.
 Um, if one fails to send a, um, since fails to send a communication, um, we, at the very least, send a scout to assess whether or not the watchtower itself has, um, fallen to, um, an enemy or not, but as you can, um, as you can imagine where we are right now, we can't really afford to, to send anyone.

 Um, I know that you are on your way to Ironhold, um, but would you be willing to head by way of that watchtower, it's only a few hours out of your way, um, to make sure that nothing bad has happened, uh, to them and be able to send word back using the sending stone in the tower itself.

 Time is of the essence, but you, ours, I think we can spare.
 What do you, what do you think?
 I think so.
 Can you give us a quick lesson on how to use your sending stone?
 Of course.
 Um, he will run you through the actual process of using the sending stone, um, it's actually pretty simple, uh, there's a command word that you have to use in order to be able to activate it, and then you just simply say the watchtower, uh, the, the name of the watchtower that you're wishing to communicate with, and then it will open up the, the channel.

 Um, yeah.
 Um, something that, uh, just, just as a, just as a side note for, um, for you guys, like, you do find it odd that, um, well, and this is actually probably, um, pointed out by Captain Emberhelm as well, um, um, it's odd that a, that a specific watchtower would be under orders to, um, to stay where they are.

 That, that's not, that's not a common order that happens to watchtowers, but it is something that is overly, it is something that is, um, made to be a, it, it is something that can be done, it's non-standard, um, so it's not, it's, it's not, like, unusual in that nobody ever does it, but at the same time, it's also not a standard, uh, a standard standing order, um, for the watchtower to, um, basically be, um, on hold or in, the best term that I can come off with is, like, a turtle pattern where it's just,

 like, stay where you are, don't, you know, don't, um, don't assist other watchtowers, you know, hold, hold up, you know, board, board up, and, and don't, and don't let anything in, um, sort of thing, um, that is a order that is possible to be delivered, but it's not a common one, so that may, that may also be something that kind of piques your interest from a investigation perspective.
 Certainly does.
 All right, well.
 You should be good to go, yeah?
 Yep.
 All right, so, uh, he gives you, yep, so he gives you, he gives you instructions on, um, where to go to the watchtower.

+---

+### Session Play - Part 6

-It, it, it does require you to double back a little, um, double back a little bit, like you'll, not double back as in, like, going back right now, but you'll have to go up, go to the watchtower, and then double back a little bit in order to be able to get back on the trail to get to iron hold.
+It, it, it does require you to double back a little, um, double back a little bit, like you'll, not double back as in, like, going back right now, but you'll have to go up, go to the watchtower, and then double back a little bit in order to be able to get back on the trail to get to Ironhold.
 Um, so you guys proceed towards that, towards that watchtower.
 Um, as you go, um, you make it through a, um, you make it through the countryside.

 There's, there's, um, you do notice that this, um, specifically like Kerrigan, you would notice that this is a little bit more, um, quiet, um, than you would expect for the nature that's around you, um, the actual, uh, the actual, uh, forest and, and mountain usually has a little bit more wildlife than what you're currently experiencing as you're, as you're

 walking in, so it's, it's a quiet, almost too quiet sort of situation, a little bit, yeah, a little bit unsettling for you.
 Um, on your way, you happen across a interesting ancient relic, um, in the, in the forest.
 Um, it looks like it's, um, a collection of stone rings, um, just kind of strikes you as, um, structures odd, um, this actual relic itself is, um, are the, the rings of, um, the rings of Coram.
 They are a dwarven relic that you guys have heard of.
 Um, it's not a, it's kind of like one of the monuments in the United States, right?

 For, you know, like the Washington Monument or, or the, uh, or, um, Mount, uh, what's it called?
 Yeah.
 Mount Rushmore, you know, that kind of thing.
 So it's something that, you know, by, um, by reputation, if you haven't seen it in person.
 Um, but this is on the way to the, uh, to the actual, um, tower itself.
 Um, as you approach it, uh, you see that there seems to be, um, some recent movements, um, around it, it's not like as overgrown as usual, um, there definitely appears, like there definitely appears to be, um, or as usual, quote unquote, it's not as overgrown as you would expect it to be.

 Um, the, the, there are definitely appears to be some, some traction, some, some grass that's been beaten down, it definitely appears like there's, there's been some movement around here, um, more so than just like somebody walking through and just being like, oh, this is really cool, you know?
 Um, but outside of that, nothing really out of the ordinary about this, about this monument, um, other than just being a really cool thing.

 Uh, it's basically a collection of rings, as you can see in the pictures, like there's a collection of rings that are kind of built into the ground, um, with some runes along the rings, like magic runes, and on the four corners of the, um, of the cardinal directions of the outside of the rings, there are what look to be like these stone gates.

 Um, and you can see an example of one of those, um, over here, to the right-hand side.
 Pretty cool thing.
 Oh.
 You know.
 Yep.
 You don't really have much time to spend ogling this, however, so you really do need to move forward, but it's definitely something that seems interesting.
 Um.
 You make it to the dwarven, uh, to the dwarven watch house, uh, watchtower.
 Um.
 For Captain Ironbrow, um, the watchtower of... ...the sentinels rise.
 Yes.
 Um.
 And you, um, see that the watchtower itself has definitely seen battle.
 Um.
 The, there are, um, there are a couple of, there are a couple of survivors, um, how do you think, however, this is definitely something that the dwarves have, have fought very hard against something.